iifl-logo

 xv) According to information and explanation given to us, in our opinion during the year Company has not entered into any non-cash transactions with directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the company.

 xvi) (a) In our opinion, Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi) (a), (b) and (c) of the Order is not applicable. (b) In our opinion, the Company is not Core investment Company and hence reporting under clause 3(xvi) (b) is not applicable.
+Hence, reporting under clause 3(xvi) (a), (b) and (c) of the Order is not applicable. (b) In our opinion, there is no Core Investment Company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions 2016) and accordingly reporting under clause 3(xvi) (d) of the order is not applicable.

 xviii) There has been no resignation of the statutory auditors during the year.